jhpyle/docassemble/_docs/fields.md

 in `show if` will probably have to be repeated elsewhere.
 If instead of using `show if` you gathered the field in a separate `question`, you would only need to specify the logic in one place.

+If you are using `show if` features extensively on a page, and your application may have users who use assistive technology, you may want to tell your users "depending on your answers, additional fields may appear" in the `subquestion` or elsewhere.
+When fields are shown, a message "Additional fields have appeared" will be announced to screen readers.

 ## <a name="hide if"></a>`hide if`